EasyUni logo

 Content Manager RM 49,194 per year

-Best Universities in Malaysia that Offer Journalism Programmes
+Best Universities in Malaysia that Offer Journalism Courses

-Now, after you understand all the information above, below are the universities in Malaysia that offer journalism course:
+Now, after you understand all the information above, below are the universities that offer journalism course in Malaysia:

 1. Taylor’s University